Get Even More out of NCCWSL with Conference Add-ons

 2018 Add-On Activities

 Add-on activities will take place prior to the official start of the conference on Wednesday, May 30.
 These are ticketed events and require purchase of additional tickets.
-Registration for these activities will open in March.
+Registration for these activities is now open.
 Limit 50 participants per activity.

 Brush Up on Your Military Herstory — $35